ticketmaster/aurora/catalog/pages/device_connection/index.md

 ### DeviceConnectionProvider

-Analyzes the user's network connection and listens for changes.
+Analyzes the user's network connection and data usage preferences while listening for changes.

 ### Props